gvwilson/sensibleadventures/cloudherd/cloudherd.md

 for an hour to think of a way to broach the subject of their mutual friend Rash, who was the only boy their age in the village of Stale.

 "No, they're just kind of plain."
-Sensy looked down at her soft brown goofskin coat critically.
+Sensy looked down at her soft brown camelskin coat critically.
 "Granna Fee has some really nice red ones.
 She said she'd give them to me if I picked the stones out of her pepper garden."